dgarijo/Widoco/README.md

 The -oops flag creates an html page with the evaluation from the OOPS service (http://oops.linkeddata.es/)

 The -rewriteAll option will tell Widoco to rewrite files if the new generate files are replacing existing files.
 Otherwise the tool will promt a window asking the user.

+The -crossRef option will ONLY generate the overview and cross reference sections.
+The index document will NOT be generated.
+The htaccess, provenance page, etc., will not be generated unless requested by other flags.
+This flag in intended to be used only after a first version of the documentation exists.

 The -saveConfig option allows you to save a configuration file on the "configOutFile" route with the properties of a given ontology.